interlockjs/interlock/docs/extensibility.md

 | Return value |  | Promise | Resolves to the compilation output. |

-This Pluggable's definition can be found [here](../lib/compile/index.js#L120-L126).
+This Pluggable's definition can be found [here](../lib/compile/index.js#L123-L131).

 ## compileModules

 This is an **asynchronous stream plugin**.
 This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../lib/compile/modules/compile.js#L67).
+This Pluggable's definition can be found [here](../lib/compile/modules/compile.js#L17-L83).
-The function that it wraps can be found [here](../lib/compile/modules/compile.js#L17-L65).

 ## createModule

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../lib/compile/modules/resolve.js#L4-L16).